rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### Outline

-The outline for this blog post is the following four rules of thumbs,or advice, largely inspired by [the Nvidia Ampere tuning guide](https://docs.Nvidia.com/cuda/ampere-tuning-guide/index.html):
+The outline for this blog post is the following five rules of thumbs,or advice, largely inspired by [the Nvidia Ampere tuning guide](https://docs.Nvidia.com/cuda/ampere-tuning-guide/index.html):

 1. [Minimize redundant global memory accesses](#1-minimize-redundant-global-memory-accesses)
 2. [Avoid the use of *Local memory*](#2-avoid-the-use-of-local-memory)